KHP-Informatics/DNAscan/README.md

 ##### Download Annovar

-A more complete documentation about how to set up and use annovar can be found [here](http://annovar.openbioinformatics.org/en/latest/).
-However, in the following, some brief instructions about how to get annovar and the nececcary databases to use DNAscan annotation.
+A more complete documentation about how to set up and use Annovar can be found [here](http://annovar.openbioinformatics.org/en/latest/).
+However, in the following, there are some brief instructions on how to get Annovar and the nececcary databases to use DNAscan annotation.

-The latest version of ANNOVAR (2017Jul16) can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).
+The latest version of Annovar can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).

 After you have downloaded Annovar: